StephaneFeniar/Lottery-BestCombination/README.md

 Let's aggregate these 3 estimators into a single stronger estimator like a RandomForest aggregate several decision trees.

-There is a several way to aggregate these 3 estimators (See Next-Steps) but here we sill simply aggregate them by doing a simple mean of their individual estimation: Est. aggregated = (Est. using 1st Draw Result + Est. using 2nd Draw Result +  Est. using 3rd Draw Result) /3
+There is a several way to aggregate these 3 estimators *(See Next-Steps)* but here we will simply aggregate them by a simple mean.

 | 1st Number| 2nd Number| Real Frequency| Aggregated Est.|
 |----------:|----------:|--------------:|---------------:|